Julianne2025/Data-Analytics-Portfolio/README.md

 2.  ***Data Validation Queries:***  I used SQL queries to correct many wrong GL codes due to moving or closing facilities or missing codes and to verify Excel VBA data for GL coding.

-3.  ***Export Views to Power BI:***  Use of Views to import table queries to Power BI to solve the lack of timely freight spend analysis by providing dat for Power BI dashboards.
+3.  ***Export Views to Power BI:***  I used Views to import table queries to Power BI to solve the lack of timely freight spend analysis by providing data for Power BI dashboards.